-ZOOM: I will also have my personal meeting room open on Zoom, so students can "meet" with me on Zoom during office hours or schedule an appointment with me for meetings outside of office hours.
+ZOOM: Students can "meet" with me on Zoom during office hours or schedule an appointment with me for meetings outside of office hours.

 PHONE: Students may also contact me via telephone (806-716-2441).
 If I am available, I will answer the phone.
 If you receive my voicemail, please leave your first and last name, the course in which you are enrolled (with section number), a call-back number, why you are calling, and a convenient time to return the phone call.